-Back many years ago, when I was a food writer at the Chicago Tribune and later at Newsday, I would produce the annual “in and out” list.
-I loved doing that because it was easy to see how things had changed thoughout the year.
+Years ago, when I was writing about food for the Chicago Tribune, and later at Newsday, I would produce the annual “in and out” list.
+I loved doing that trend story because it was easy to see how things had changed thoughout the year.
 But unlike the world of fashion and restaurants, home décor trends move very slowly.
-You can be crazy for a color on a piece of clothing but it’s quite a different matter on a couch.
-That’s why the annual naming of “the” new color by the Pantone folks can be exciting or, like last year (Tangerine Tango) merely amusing.
+You can be crazy for a color on a piece of clothing but it’s a different matter on a couch.
+That’s why the annual naming of Pantone annual color of the year can be exciting or, like last year’s awful Tangerine Tango, merely amusing.
 Some hipster will buy an orange sofa but how quickly will that look dated?

-Still, the news is that Emerald — “the color of prosperity,” as they are delicately phrasing it — is back.
-It was a huge color during the 1970s when the late, great Yves St. Laurent – still my favorite designer ever! – used emerald a lot.
-Of course, it’s also the color of Christmas, a major precious gem, and clover [used in the tablecloth, top].
+The news for 2013 is that Emerald — “the color of prosperity,” as they are delicately phrasing it — is back.
+It was a huge color during the 1970s when the late, great Yves St. Laurent – still my favorite designer ever – used emerald as a basic.
+Of course a similar green is also the color of Christmas, grass and plants like clover used in the tablecloth pattern [top].

 I confess to actually having owned a pair of emerald-colored St. Laurent bell bottoms and matching Gucci shoes (long gone) as well as this Chinese Art Deco living room rug with an emerald green background (which I sold in 2007).
 Lately I’ve gone for more subtle greens but emerald remains a favorite.

-In small doses, emerald china can be great.
-Noritake’s Fitzgerald sets a striking table (Wedgewood’s vintage Powder Green Ulander is the predecessor of this style, popular during the ‘60s, that lives today only at Replacements).
+In small doses, emerald-band china can be great.
+Noritake’s Fitzgerald sets a striking table.
+Wedgewood’s vintage Powder Green Ulander is the predecessor of this style, popular during the ‘60s, that lives on today only at Replacements.

 Barney’s New York sells the chic Italian Murano glass Venini Fazzoletti vase.